ISAIAH-max/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * Scope of variables
 * What are the arithmetic operators and how to use them
 * How to manipulate dictionary
-* How to import a file
+* How to import a file.